 Lastly, a major goal of high-quality analysis workflows is to promote reproducibility by storing information related to provenance such as software version, function calls, and selected parameters that produced the matrix or annotation.
 However, there is a high degree of variability in which different analytical tools and software packages capture this information.
 Even if the data was produced by a workflow captured in a Docker container or versioned in GitHub, this information will often be lost when converting the data between formats or transferring between tools.
 Thus, there is a need to develop metadata standards for FOMs related to provenance to ensure this information can be readily captured and maintained throughout the dataset-specific analysis and during integration with other datasets.

-In order to facilitate sharing and interoperability across consortia and technologies as well as to promote reproducibility related to provenance, a detailed metadata schema describing the characteristics of FOMs can be used to serve as a standard for the community.
+In order to facilitate sharing and interoperability across consortia and technologies as well as to promote reproducibility related to data provenance, a detailed metadata schema describing the characteristics of FOMs can be used to serve as a standard for the community.
 Therefore, we developed the Matrix and Analysis Metadata Standards (MAMS) to capture the relevant information about the data matrices and annotations that are produced during common and complex analysis workflows for single-cell data.
 MAMS defines fields that describe what type of data is contained within a matrix, relationships between matrices, and provenance related to the tool or algorithm that created the matrix.
+In contrast to the existing standards, MAMS does not largely focus on information related to sample preparation including biospecimen and clinical metadata or metadata related to experimental protocols.
 These standards will serve as a roadmap for tool developers and data curators to ensure that their systems have the capability to store and retrieve relevant information needed for integration.
 All of the metadata fields are independent of the platform, programming language, and specific tool and thus can be used to support efforts to harmonize data across consortia.

 RESULTS